olisdxsecond/olisdxsecond/README.md

 ## Hi there 👋

-This repository contains exploration projects that are still in progress.<br>
+This second repository contains exploratory public projects that are still in progress.<br>

 Here are some ideas to get you started: